Jaeyeon-Kang/ai-trading-app/docs/archive/DEVELOPMENT_JOURNEY.md

-# Development Journey (Archive)
+# Development Journey (Archived)

-This is the original debugging and bring-up journey document.

-- Consolidated developer view: see `docs/DEVELOPMENT_OVERVIEW.md`.
-- Detailed day-by-day log: `docs/IMPLEMENTATION_LOG.md`.
-- Original full text remains at repository root: `DEVELOPMENT_JOURNEY.md`.
+This debugging/bring-up log is summarized in `docs/DEVELOPMENT_OVERVIEW.md` and continuously extended in `docs/IMPLEMENTATION_LOG.md`.

+- Environment/Docker fixes, Celery task registration, streams typing, and Slack UX are captured in the overview.